 Only way to go.

-I've been smoking turkeys on the holidays for the last 15 years.
-My secret, at least it was until now was to cut a whole bird up and smoke the parts.
+I've been smoking turkeys on the holidays for the last fifteen years.
+My secret, at least it was until now, was to cut a whole bird up and smoke the parts.
 I smoke everything including the neck and organs.
-I smoke at 250-275 for 3 to 4 hours.
+I smoke at 250˚ to 275˚F for three to four hours.

 I leave the legs and thighs on for 30 more minutes while the breast rests.
 I usually cook around 35 pounds of meat (2 tenderloins, ham and turkey) for Thanksgiving, Christmas and Easter.
 16 years ago my father in-law cooked a whole turkey for Thanksgiving dinner on his new smoker, dinner was 6 hours late and I inherited a smoker.